IUDataStructuresCourse/average-rainfall/README.md

    6. Use git to add, commit, and push the Rainfall directory and its contents to your repository.
 Verify on github.com that the push was successfull.

 3. Change the `main` method to consume a space-separated sequence of numbers representing daily rainfall amounts as entered by the user.
+   Use
+   [java.util.Scanner](https://docs.oracle.com/javase/8/docs/api/java/util/Scanner.html)
-Use [java.util.Scanner](https://docs.oracle.com/javase/8/docs/api/java/util/Scanner.html) to obtain the user input.
+   to obtain the user input.
 The sequence may contain the number -999 indicating the end of the data of interest.
 Output the average of the non-negative values in the sequence up to the first -999 (if it shows up).
 There may be negative numbers other than -999 in the sequence.
 Test your program on diverse inputs that exercise the different parts of your code and fix the bugs that you find.
+Save your program.
 Turn in your program by using git to do a commit and push on your version of this repository.
 Verify on github.com that the push was successfull and contains your working program.